Finite ring: Finite field

 Despite the classification, finite fields are still an active area of research, including recent results on the Kakeya conjecture and open problems regarding the size of smallest primitive roots (in number theory).

-A finite field F may be used to build a vector space of n-dimensions over F. The matrix ring A of n × n matrices with elements from F is used in Galois geometry, with the projective linear group serving as the multiplicative group of A.
+A finite field F may be used to build a vector space of dimension n over F. The matrix ring A of n-by-n matrices with elements from F is used in Galois geometry, with the projective linear group serving as the multiplicative group of A.

 Wedderburn's theorems

 Wedderburn's little theorem asserts that any finite division ring is necessarily commutative: